 To top everything off, Saint Julien Cathedral offers an exceptional panorama of glasswork production from the 11th century up until our times.
 Among the stained glass windows, there is a true treasure: The Ascension; created in the late 11th or very early 12th century, is the oldest stained glass window to have been conserved in a religious building.

-Offering invaluable testimony to history and architecture, Saint Julien cathedral is a truly unique monument characterized by a sublime combination of Roman and Gothic styles.
+Offering invaluable testimony to history and architecture, the Cathédrale du Mans is a truly unique monument characterized by a sublime combination of Roman and Gothic styles.
 Composed of thirteen chapels and a choir of which the height under the vault reaches 34 meters, it is distinguished by the numerous pictorial and other artistic works it contains, as well as splendidly spectacular stained glass windows.

 - Free individual visits